roryprimrose/Neovolve.CodeAnalysis.ChangeTracking/README.md

 ## Frequently asked questions

-**Why does the SemVerChangeType return None instead of Patch?**
+**Why does SemVerChangeType define None instead of Patch?**

 This package attempts to calculate the Semantic Version impact on a C# binary based on changes to the public API surface (see attribute comparison below).
 Adding new signatures would be calculated as a feature and removing or modifying signatures would result in a breaking change.

 There are only two other types of changes that could occur between two sets of C# code.
 There is either no change or there is a change to internal logic where there is no impact on the public API surface.
 No change really should not even be identified as a Patch change while changes to internal logic should be a patch change.
 As the library does not look at internal code, it can't actually determine the difference between these two scenarios so it does not attempt to identify a patch change.

-**Why do attribute changes identify a feature or breaking change when the public signature hasn't changed?**
+**Why do attribute changes identify a feature or breaking change when the public API signature hasn't changed?**

 There is an edge case to the idea that the library only compares the public API surface between two versions of C# code.
 The library also evaluates changes to attributes based on the `ComparerOptions` class in order to determine a Semantic Version impact of attributes.